Buy Solar Panels

 When your home has solar panels it truly adds value to your home.
 Berkeley’s Lawrence Lab conducted a study in which they found homes with solar sell faster, and at a higher value.
 The added value of a solar system comes out to about $4/watt!
 For an average 5kW system, that comes out to $20,000!

-Even if you are in the process of paying off a solar loan, there are simple ways to transfer the payments to a new owner or buy the loan out at sale of the home.
+Even if you are in the process of paying off a solar loan most homeowners will use some of the earnings generated from their home sale to pay off their solar loan.
 The added value can be fixed into the sale price, since the system is a part of your home and will produce free electricity for decades.

 Can I Finance Solar Panels If I Don’t Have Upfront Cash?